nksauter/LS49/LY99/spread1/README.md

  - Presumably a new function would be implemented to restrain 𝚫f′ and 𝚫f″ to each other.
 The existing code serves as a working example explaining what the return values are (f = loss term; g1 = flex.double of the gradient of the loss term with respect to each scattering factor parameter), and how the return values are unpacked and fed into the minimizer.
+ - A great approach would be to work out a unit test first, then actually implement the code.
+   - The test would simulate f″ based on a very simple model of the K-edge.
+   - Then use the dispersion relations to calculate f′.
+   - Then sample both of these curves with Gaussian noise to simulate experimental measurement of the two curves.
+   - Then develop a restraint model, and optimize the parameters.
+Presumably use automatic differentiation for first-derivatives.
+   - Compare the optimized model to the initial ground truth (and pass the test based on a tolerance).
+Show result in matplotlib.

+#### Generalization of the code for photosystem II
+ - As currently written the program will run out of memory due to the size of the structure factor table.
+Total structure factor count scales linearly with a) unit cell volume, b) volume of the reciprocal space annulus requested, and c) the number of energy channels analyzed for scattering factors.
+Also d) the number of metal classes analyzed (2 Fe for MMO, 4 Mn for PSII).
+   - Breaking examples could be worked out with LY99/MMO to help redesign the code.
+   - A leading candidate is to compute the wavelength-dependent 𝚫F directly in GPU memory (saving time) and possibly on the fly
+ (condensing the memory usage).
+But all the details still need to be worked out.
+   - An initial PSII run might work if limited to low resolution (8Å) and very granular energy (8 eV).
+ - Somehow we need to create a framework for parsing the PDB that is aware of the metal sites.
+   - For example, MMO Fe sites are 601 and 602.
+   - We could analyze the data using 601 and 602 as different classes, or both in the same class.
+   - For the four Mn atoms in PSII, we could treat the NCS monomers as being in the same class or a different class.
+   - What code should be provided to parse these cases, how should we switch options using phil, and what hooks should be provided to the main code (which doesn't know the details of every structure)?
+Presumably a Python class object whose data contains information about the metals, and which is specialized for every use case.
+   - The current code (labels=601, labels=602) needs to be generalized (labels=601,602).
+   - The class would have to set it own preset_starting_model.